4-H Clubs in Cumberland County

 -

-- New Gloucester Library 4-H Club They meet in New Gloucester at the Public Library.
+- New Gloucester Library 4-H Club meets in New Gloucester at the Public Library.
 Usually October – June at 6:00 pm. on Tuesdays.
 Open to all projects and ideas.
 New members welcome.

 Horse

 - Cumberland County Equestrians meets in Windham on the second and fourth Sunday afternoon of each month.
 Open to all ages.
 Hands-on focus to educate youth about horses and care.
 They also participate in June Jamboree, Ossipee Valley Fair and Cumberland Fair.
-New members welcome.
+Inactive for the 2026 season

 Rabbits